What Do Moles Eat? Their Diet Explained

 A mole can eat up to 200 worms in a single day.

-In the wild, moles will eat pretty much any type of small insect or invertebrate that they can find.
+In the wild, moles will eat pretty much any small insect or invertebrate that they can find.
 They particularly like earthworms, which make up the majority of their diet.
 A single mole is capable of eating around 50 grams of earthworms in a single day, which equates to around 200 worms.
 That’s a lot of worms!
 Since moles have to dig so much, they expend a lot of energy.
 This may explain why they have such ravenous appetites.
 Aside from worms, moles also enjoy eating grubs and the larvae of other insects.
 Moles will also eat other insects and invertebrates that they encounter inside their tunnels.
 Some common prey that they feast on include snails, slugs, ants, beetles, spiders, centipedes, and millipedes.
-Moles do not hibernate in the winter, so must hunt all year-round.
-As such, they will eat whatever unlucky insect that crosses their path.
+Moles do not hibernate in the winter, so they must hunt all year round.
+As such, they will eat whatever unlucky insect crosses their path.

 What Do Baby Moles Eat?